Akuli/oomph/docs/syntax.md

 The tokenized file consists of zero or more toplevel declarations.
 A toplevel declaration can be:
+- An import: the keyword `import`, then a oneline string with no backslashes or braces, then the keyword `as`, then a simple identifier.
+  Imports must be before other toplevel declarations.
-- A union definition: the keyword `union` followed by an identifier, and then a block of union members.
+- A union definition: the keyword `union` followed by a simple identifier, and then a block of union members.
   Each union member is a type followed by a newline token.
-- A class definition: the keyword `class` followed by an identifier, then parenthesized and comma-separated argument definitions, and then optionally a block of method definitions.
+- A class definition: the keyword `class` followed by a simple identifier, then parenthesized and comma-separated argument definitions, and then optionally a block of method definitions.
   A method definition is just like a function definition, but starting with `func` instead of `meth`.
-- A function definition, starting with the keyword `func`, then an identifier, then parenthesized and comma-separated argument definitions, then a block of statements.
+- A function definition, starting with the keyword `func`, then a simple identifier, then parenthesized and comma-separated argument definitions, then a block of statements.

 A type is an identifier, possibly followed by another `[]`-parenthesized type to indicate a generic.
-An argument definition of a function, method or class is a type followed by an identifier.
+An argument definition of a function, method or class is a type followed by a simple identifier.

 A statement can be:
 - If statement: the keyword `if` followed by an expression, then a block of statements,